IT-Park Uzbekistan logo

 Customs exemptions and infrastructure relief

 Beyond tax relief, the state is also tackling another significant barrier: infrastructure and equipment costs.
-Until January 1, 2028, IT Park members are exempt from customs duties on imported technology equipment, components, software, and documentation that are not produced domestically.
+Until January 1, 2040, IT Park members are exempt from customs duties on imported technology equipment, components.
 For startups that need servers, networking equipment, or specialized hardware, this means access to world-class infrastructure without the weight of duty payments.
 It also lowers entry barriers for foreign firms that might otherwise face capital-heavy import costs.

 Operational support: The Zero-Risk Program